melody-N07/agent-guides-aidc/CONTRIBUTING.md

 - A working Copilot Studio Lite agent that has been tested and validated
 - Clear documentation of the agent's purpose and use cases
 - All necessary knowledge sources properly documented
-- A set of starter prompts that demonstrate the agent's capabilities
+- A set of suggested prompts that demonstrate the agent's capabilities

 ## Agent Guide Structure

-Each agent guide must follow this standardized structure:
+Each agent guide must follow this standardized structure below.
+For easy creation, copy and rename the `agent-guide-template/` folder

 ### Folder Naming
 - Use lowercase letters with hyphens (kebab-case)